rankutah/blog/sites/rank-utah/content/services/local-seo.md

 ### 3. Align your online content with keywords that bring you traffic

 Clear Presence conducts keyword research using Semrush, the #1 SEO Agency tool for accurate keyword research in the United States.
 This tool is used to research and find high volume low competition keywords that you can rank for.
-After building a keyword strategy for your business we align your online content with these keywords.
+After building a keyword strategy for your business we align your Google Business Profile and online listings with these keywords.

 ### 4. Track and report your rankings, visibility, and clicks